SecwatchERS/mapples/documentation-payload/mapples/contributing/C2 Profiles.md

 ## Creating a New Profile

-New command-and-control profiles for Apollo should be new projects under the Apollo solution.
+New command-and-control profiles for Mapples should be new projects under the Mapples solution.
 Your new project should be named `C2ChannelProfile`, where `C2Channel` is the means through which the profile will talk to Mythic.
 For example, if this profile communicates over HTTP, the project name will be `HttpProfile`.
 If it would communicate over web sockets, the name should be `WebSocketProfile`.
 This project should be a .NET Framework 4.0 Class library.

 In your new project, create a class that has the same name as your project (e.g., `public class C2ChannelProfile`).
 This class should inherit from the `C2Profile` abstract class and the `IC2Profile` interface.
 The constructor of your new C2 profile will take the following parameters:

 - Dictionary<string, string> parameters - C2 Profile specific parameters.
 For example, things like jitter, urls, host headers, etc. would all be passed via key-value pairs in this dictionary.
-- ISerializer serializer - This object is used to prepare C# structures into a serialized format that Mythic will receive, and allow the profile to deserialize JSON messages from Mythic into Apollo structures.
+- ISerializer serializer - This object is used to prepare C# structures into a serialized format that Mythic will receive, and allow the profile to deserialize JSON messages from Mythic into Mapples structures.
 Currently this variable should not be modified in the agent core.
-- IAgent agent - Core Apollo agent interface that grants the C2 profile access to other parts of the agent, such as the task manager.
+- IAgent agent - Core Mapples agent interface that grants the C2 profile access to other parts of the agent, such as the task manager.

 The new C2 profile should implement the IC2Profile interface, which is as follows: